JonathanAndrews/CV/README.md

 - As president I led a committee of Frenchmen, Spaniards and Greeks, with a range of english language abilities.
   - First, we applied to found a society and passed all assessments and interviews from College Authorities.
   - Then using a loan of $100 we sold crepes in the quad to raise funds.
-  - We then used the funds created events providing opportunities for JHU students to discuss travelling and studying in Europe, plus social activities to promote discussion of cultural similarities and differences.
+  - We then used the funds to create events providing opportunities for JHU students to discuss travelling and studying in Europe, plus social activities to promote discussion of cultural similarities and differences.
-  - By inviting, both Americans and exchange students to the events, shy exchange students were able to meet more americans.
+  - By inviting, both Americans and exchange students to the events, shy exchange students were able to meet more Americans.
   - Having repaid the loan, the year ended with 30 members and a surplus of $106 for future use.